7 Best Handheld Cordless Vacuums of 2026

 Cons

-At under twenty-five dollars, the BLACK+DECKER HNVC215B10 removes every financial barrier to owning a handheld vacuum.
+At around thirty dollars, the BLACK+DECKER HNV220B removes nearly every financial barrier to owning a handheld vacuum.
 I recommend this as a dedicated single-purpose tool — mount it on the wall next to your workbench, above your dryer, or inside your garage, and use it exclusively for quick spot cleanup in that one location.

-The wall-mount storage bracket is included, which means you can keep this vacuum charged and accessible without burning bench space or shelf real estate.
-At roughly two pounds, it is the lightest unit in the roundup and comfortable for one-handed use.
-The 47,000-plus reviews confirm that it handles light-duty pickup — crumbs, dust bunnies, small spills of dry material — reliably over time.
+The wall-mount base is also the charger, which means the vacuum stays charged and accessible without burning bench space or shelf real estate.
+At 1.4 pounds it is the lightest unit in this roundup by a clear margin, light enough that reaching overhead or working down a staircase one-handed never becomes a chore.
+Nearly 17,000 ratings confirm it handles light-duty pickup — crumbs, dust bunnies, small spills of dry material — reliably over time.

 The tradeoffs at this price point are exactly what you would expect.
-The 8V motor does not generate the suction needed for workshop debris.
-The 340 mL dustbin is small.
-The battery lasts about 10 minutes.
+The 10.8V motor does not generate the suction needed for workshop debris.
+The 12.5-ounce dirt bowl is small enough that a single car footwell fills it.
 But as a grab-and-go tool for quick messes, it is hard to argue with the value proposition.
-Buy two — one for the workshop wall, one for the kitchen — and you are still under fifty dollars total.
+Buy two — one for the workshop wall, one for the kitchen — and you have spent less than a single mid-range vacuum costs.

 by BLACK+DECKER